cbwinslow/crawl4ai-mcp-server/README.md

    npm run deploy
    ```

+2. Your server will be available at the CloudFlare Workers URL assigned to your deployed worker.

 ## Usage with MCP Clients

 This server implements the Model Context Protocol, allowing AI assistants to access its tools.

-To connect with an MCP client:
+### Connecting to an MCP Client

 1. Use the CloudFlare Workers URL assigned to your deployed worker
 2. In Claude Desktop or other MCP clients, add this server as a tool source